-$Medium \to Large \to Small$
+$Medium \rightarrow Large \rightarrow Small$

 The type of bar changes in the following order each time the [3] button is pressed.

 You can use the Effect menu to set the type of icon or bar and the size and display sequence for the spotlight.